angeldothycodes/Ultimate-IT-Support-Course-for-Technical-Skills/IT Help Desk - With Real Examples.md

 <img width="653" height="458" alt="image" src="https://github.com/user-attachments/assets/ae4dee06-7835-4d3c-b16b-11e0a9c20a75" />

->> If the computer can't ontact the domain controller, we won't be able to join it.
+>> If the computer can't contact the domain controller, we won't be able to join it.

 >> The DNS server have to be pointed to the domain controller as well.